The loyalty marketing guide:

 Dig into your reports to identify and forecast trends.
 For example, if a particular product type is selling well, you may want to consider stocking more of it.
 Or, if you discover that your customers love a certain brand, see if you can order more from that supplier.

 In addition to inventory information, it also helps to analyze customer data and behavior.
-This is where having a great CRM comes in.
+This is where having a great data hub comes in.
+For example, Hobbytech Toys uses an ERP (NetSuite) and customer loyalty software (Marsello) to collect customer and sales insights.

 Gather direct feedback